Estimated Read Time: 8 Minutes

 I’ve shared five prerequisites for SEO success:

-- you should be actively promoting your content in the places where your audience likes to hang out so you can earn exposure, amplification, and links; and
+- promote your content in the places where your audience likes to hang out so you can earn exposure, amplification, and links; and

-- you must defend, preserve and protect your investment.
+- defend, preserve and protect your investment with ongoing maintenance.

 Now ask yourself,